dipayan-akhuli/sta426-week1/README.md

 ## sta426-week1

-This is where the exercise for week 1 will go.
+My solution for Week 1 Exercise Part B has been updated.

 On a completely unrelated note, here is the cutest chair ever!